ailich/USF_dissertation_template/README.md

 -   Child Documents: The various parts of your dissertation (e.g. 01_Chapter 1.Rmd)

+-   `latex_preamble.tex`: This is the latex preamble code that modifies the Latex "report" document class formatting to make it USF ETD compliant.

+-   `*.csl` file: csl files specify the citation format.
+If you wish to change the citation style, you can download one and change the csl field in the YAML header of `index.Rmd` You can find a lot of these csl files in the [Zotero Style Repository](https://www.zotero.org/styles).

+-   `*.bib`: .bib files include your references.
+All references mentioned in your dissertation must be included in the `.bib` file.

 # Rendering the Document

 To render the book you can go to the "Build" tab in Rstudio and click "Build Book."
 You can also do this in command line using a call to `bookdown::render_book`.